Lagoa, Portugal: 3 Days Travel Guide of Scenic Views, Caves, and Culture

 Evening: Sunset and Celebration Dinner

 The last part of your stay of 3 days is marked by the farewell dinner by the sea in one of the restaurants here in Praia da Rocha.
-Of course, when you visit the Algarve region, be sure to try a seafood cataplana or some freshly grilled sardines.
+Of course, when you visit the Algarve, be sure to try a seafood cataplana or freshly grilled sardines.
 Pair your food with a local wine from the Algarve and enjoy the sunset turned into an evening on the surface of the Atlantic as you look back at the beautiful part of Portugal where you have spent your time.

 Where to Stay at Lagoa for Perfect Gateway